UWRealityLab/xrcapstone21sp-team1/docs/blog3.md

 ### Plans for next week

 Next week, we plan on combining the parts we worked on this week to create a basic game where multiple players can speak and throw items at each other.
+Also - for team work:
+- Timothy & Clarisa: Work on improving movement of sphere to be more smooth.
+Update objects in map to be solid bodies (i.e. can't run through objects).

 <hr>